yannickseurin/crypto-book/src/cryptography/commitment-schemes.md

 It allows the committer to send to the verifier a commitment $C$ to some secret value $m$ and later on to open this commitment to reveal $m$.
 The commitment $C$ should not reveal any information about the message $m$ (hiding property) and the committer should not be able to open a commitment in two distinct ways (binding property).

+For a physical analogy, imagine the committer as writing the message $m$ on a piece of paper and placing it in an opaque, unbreakable, locked box which he sends to the verifier.
+At this point, the verifier cannot learn anything about the message and the committer cannot modify the message.
+Later, when the committer wants to open the commitment, he sends the key opening the box to the verifier to reveal the message.

 ### Syntax

 More formally, a commitment scheme consists of three algorithms (the exact syntax can vary slightly in the literature):